We all want to lower our monthly bills, but where do you begin? Here are some easy ways to lower 5 monthly bills and keep some money in your pocket.

 If you live in an area with decent internet quality consider lowering the speed to save a few bucks.
 Internet prices in my area vary from $30 up to $150.
 Keep in mind that you can always lower the speed and if it doesn’t work out for you just switch it back to the original speed.

 Just like insurance, it’s important to shop around for the best electric company.
-Shop around and get the best rates in your area.
+Shop around to get the best rates in your area.
+Also, be aware of how much electricity you’re using.
+Turn off the lights before you leave the room, unplug unnecessary items, and keep the AC off when you don’t need it.

 If you’re going out of town lower your internet speed, and cable packages to the minimum available.
 This will help save.
 Plus, being gone will help you save on electricity.
 Just be sure to turn everything off before you leave town.